-The analytical team assembles relevant information provided by issuer, from public or other sources; assesses sufficiency and quality of information; analyzes qualitative and quantitative considerations based on selected credit rating methodology.
+The analytical team assembles relevant information provided by issuer, from public or other sources, assesses sufficiency and quality of information; analyzes qualitative and quantitative consideration based on selected credit rating methodology.

-Initiating a Rating Relationship with VIS Rating STEP 6 Convene a Credit Rating Committee to assign rating(s) STEP 1 All issuer requests including negotiation, finalization and execution of The rating committee is a key part of VIS Rating's analytical process and Credit Rating contract are handled and managed exclusively by the helps to ensure the integrity and consistency of ratings.
-It reviews, votes Business Development Department.
-Personnel in analytical team and assigns the rating.
-After the rating committee, a post-committee call is must not be involved. held with the issuer to notify and explain the rating prior to its publication.
-Assignment of Analysts and Conflict of Interest confirmation Informing Credit Rating Outcome and Disseminating Credit Rating STEP 2 STEP 7 Once the rating application is contracted, the analytical team The issuer reviews the draft credit rating announcement.
-The rating is including Lead Analyst is assigned.
-All assigned analytical team then delivered through the release of the credit rating announcement on members must confirm to be free from conflicts of interest before VIS Rating website and newswires (for private or unpublished ratings, conducting any analytical work. nothing is shared publicly).
-Ongoing Monitoring of Credit Ratings STEP 8 Issuer shares Company Information with Analytical Team STEP 3 Surveillance and dialogue are maintained with the issuer for timely and The issuer prepares its company information and presentation for the first meeting with the analytical team.
-Management Meeting with Analytical Team Termination of the Credit Rating contract STEP 4 STEP 9 The issuer's management team meets with the analytical team to Early termination and its consequences shall comply with the terms and present the company information and discuss the materials.
-This conditions of the Credit Rating contract. phase may be accelerated in situations with tighter financing The termination shall end the ongoing monitoring of credit rating; schedules. however, there are some survival clauses after such termination of the contract.
-Analytical Team commences analysis STEP 5
+STEP 6: Convene a Credit Rating Committee to assign rating(s)

+The rating committee iss a key part of VIS Rating's analytical process and helps to ensure the integrity and consistency of ratings.
+It reviews, votes and assign the rating.
+After the rating committee, a post-committee call is held with the issuer to notify and explain the rating prior to its publication.

+EP 7: Informing Credit Rating Outcome and Disseminating Credit Rating

+The issuer reviews the draft credit rating announcement.
+The rating is then delivered through the release of the credit rating announcement on VIS Rating website and newswires (for private or unpublished ratings, nothing is shared publicly).

+STEP 8: Ongoing Monitoring of Credit Ratings

+Surveillance and dialogue are maintained with the issuer for timely and relevant ratings.

+STEP 9: Termination of the Credit Rating contract

+Early termination and its consequences shall comply with the terms and conditions of the Credit Rating contract.

+The termination shall end the ongoing monitoring of credit rating; however, there are some survival clauses after such termination of the contract.